Giga99/MrCooker/README.md

 Features:
    - Authentication
-   - Saving recipes locally with images.
+   - Saving recipes on Firebase with images.

 Using:
    - Kotlin